Liu Shaoqi: Downfall

+In early March 1967, Chen Boda and Kang Sheng conveyed Mao's instructions at a meeting of cadres above the rank of army and began to criticize "On the Self-Cultivation of Communists".
+On 8 May, in the name of the editorial department of People's Daily and Red Flag, a long critical article entitled "The crux of 'Self-Cultivation' is betrayal of the dictatorship of the proletariat" was published.
+On 11 May, a special notice from the Central Committee of the Chinese Communist Party was issued, saying that the article had been discussed and approved by the enlarged meeting of the Standing Committee of the Politburo and personally approved by Mao.
+"It is hoped that the revolutionary comrades in all units will seriously organize study and discussion, and further carry out a major criticism movement against the largest handful of capitalist roaders in power in the Party."
+On the 18th, People's Daily and Red Flag published an editorial department article entitled "The Great Historical Document", using "China's Khrushchev" as a synonym to criticize Liu Shaoqi in an exaggerated way.
+At a meeting to criticize Liu Shaoqi in June, someone found Liu Shaoqi's ex-wife Wang Jian through connections and asked her to expose and criticize Liu at the meeting.

 Whatever its other causes, the Cultural Revolution, declared in 1966, was overtly pro-Maoist, and gave Mao the power and influence to purge the Party of his political enemies at the highest levels of government.
 Along with closing China's schools and universities, and Mao's exhortations to young Chinese to randomly destroy old buildings, temples, and art, and to attack their teachers, school administrators, party leaders, and parents, the Cultural Revolution also increased Mao's prestige so much that entire villages adopted the practice of offering prayers to Mao before every meal.
 In both national politics and Chinese popular culture, Mao established himself as a demigod accountable to no one, purging any that he suspected of opposing him and directing the masses and Red Guards "to destroy virtually all state and party institutions".
 After the Cultural Revolution was announced, most of the most senior members of the CCP who had voiced any hesitation in following Mao's direction, including Liu Shaoqi and Deng Xiaoping, were removed from their posts almost immediately and, with their families, subjected to mass criticism and humiliation.
 Liu and Deng, along with many others, were denounced as "capitalist roaders".
 Liu was labeled as the "commander of China's bourgeoisie headquarters", China's foremost "capitalist roader", "the biggest capitalist roader in the Party", and a traitor to the revolution; he was displaced as Vice Chairman of the CCP by Lin Biao in July 1966.

-By 1967, Liu and his wife Wang Guangmei were placed under house arrest in Beijing.
-Liu's major economic positions were attacked, including his "three freedoms and one guarantee" (which promoted private land plots, free markets, independent accounting for small enterprises, and household output quotas) and "four freedoms" (which permitted individuals in the countryside to lease land, lend money, hire wage laborers, and engage in trade).
-Liu was removed from all his positions and expelled from the Party in October 1968.
-After his arrest, Liu disappeared from public view.